Guide

 # Verify grant discovery through the plugin

-openclaw run "List my connected email accounts" --plugin nylasThe plugin auto-discovers grants linked to your API key at startup.
-If you add grants later, restart the gateway before verifying again.
+openclaw run "List my connected email accounts" --plugin nylasThe plugin auto-discovers grants linked to the configured API key at gateway startup.
+If you add new grants in the Nylas dashboard after the initial setup, restart the gateway with openclaw gateway restart to trigger rediscovery.

 4. What tools does the plugin provide?